Zenlytic/metrics_layer/README.md

 ## Installation

 Make sure that your data warehouse is one of the supported types.
-Metrics Layer currently supports Snowflake, BigQuery and Redshift, and only works with `python >= 3.8` up to `python < 3.11`.
+Metrics Layer currently supports Snowflake, BigQuery, Postgres, and Redshift, and only works with `python >= 3.8` up to `python < 3.11`.

 Install Metrics Layer with the appropriate extra for your warehouse